Georgetown, Colorado: History

 In the fall of 1867 discussions began about the formation of a town.
-On January 28, 1868 the Territorial Legislature passed a law incorporating the Town of Georgetown.
+On January 28, 1868, the Territorial Legislature passed a law incorporating the Town of Georgetown.
 A few months later it wrested the county seat from nearby Idaho Springs, which is a larger community today.
 The historic courthouse dates from this year.
 Georgetown is the only Colorado municipality that still operates under a charter from the Territory of Colorado which includes a Police Judge as Mayor and a Board of Selectmen instead of a Town Council.
-The building of the narrow gauge Colorado Central Railroad up the canyon from Golden in the 1870s further increased the central position of the town.
+The building of the narrow-gauge Colorado Central Railroad up the canyon from Golden in the 1870s further increased the central position of the town.
 Although most of the railroad was later removed, a portion remained between the town and Silver Plume and is operated today as a tourist railroad called the Georgetown Loop.
 The town experienced its greatest growth and prosperity during the Colorado silver boom of the 1880s when it rivaled Leadville to the west as the mining capital of Colorado.
 At one time, before the collapse of the silver boom in 1893, the town population exceeded 10,000, and a movement arose briefly among local citizens to move the state capital there from Denver.

 The frontier gambler, Poker Alice, lived for a time in Georgetown and in several other Colorado communities where she was considered an expert player and dealer.

 Following the collapse of the Silver Boom, the town population dwindled.
 In the 1950s the town began to experience a small renaissance as an après-ski watering hole for the thousands of skiers who passed through the town on their way down from the mountains at the ski areas near Loveland Pass and Guanella Pass.
 Small craft shops began to set up businesses in the once decrepit 19th century storefronts.
 By the late 1960s, the establishment of a museum in one of the historic hotels had made the town a popular summer tourist destination where visitors could relive the experience of walking among structures from the mining boom.
 Furthermore, as the front range ski areas grow in popularity, the town makes for a good midway-stop for the returning skiers coming through I-70.
-More winter sports traffic comes from the nearby Otter Mountain, and in the winter the towns hotels house many skiers.
+More winter sports traffic comes from the nearby Otter Mountain, and in the winter the town's hotels house many skiers.

 The made-for-TV movie The Christmas Gift, starring John Denver, was filmed in Georgetown in 1986.
 The film is about a widower and his daughter who go to Georgetown for vacation and business and find the true meaning of Christmas.